Mattazzo/Research-Track-1---Final-Assignment/README.md

 	- Sometimes the input is not detected, so when you press a number and it he acquires a null character. <br>
 	- Sometimes it seems that Docker change scheduling order of my scripts unreasonably (so in very rarely cases input for commands overlaps input for target).<br>

-I think that these are problems related to Docker execution on my PC, but I cannot be sure of this.
+NB: I think that these are problems related to Docker execution on my PC, but I cannot be sure of this.

 **Possible improvements**: